by an AFAR Ambassador

 We returned back to the Lazy Bear Lodge and Cafe, and I ordered a bison steak, mashed potatoes and some steaming hot tomato soup.
 I figured I needed to put a little more meat on my bones– to keep me warm, and because skinny women don’t belong in these parts.
 With a full belly and a happy heart that evening, I drifted off to sleep.

-For highlights from Ashley Castle’s tour through Manitoba, please click here.
+For highlights from this tour through Manitoba, please click here.